-This single serving blueberry muffin is bursting with ripe juicy blueberry flavor.
-Perfect for those of us who really just want one muffin.
-Great breakfast with a cup of coffee or an afternoon snack and go ahead and double the recipe if you want to share!
+This single-serving blueberry muffin is bursting with ripe, juicy blueberry flavor.
+It’s perfect for those of us who really just want one muffin.
+It’s a great breakfast with a cup of coffee or an afternoon snack, and you can double the recipe if you want to share!
+Another great single serve recipe is my easy banana bread for one person or a quick and easy Nutella mug cake.

-For more small batch recipes check out my pumpkin pie and my mini cherry pie.
-Looking for more muffins, then check out this small batch of blueberry muffins recipe or the ever-popular raspberry muffins.
+For more small-batch recipes, check out my pumpkin pie and mini cherry pie.
+If you’re looking for more muffins, check out these small batch of cinnamon rolls or the ever-popular raspberry muffins.
+Want more yummy breakfast ideas , check out more easy breakfast recipes.

-Any remaining blueberries can be added to pancakes or french toast.
+Any remaining blueberries can be added to short stack of pancakes or french toast.

 Why make this recipe